oslabs-beta/Galvr/observability/clusterSetup.md

 kubectl apply -f otelNode.yaml
 ```

-Make sure you have built the image for each service in our app using:
+Make sure you have built the image for each service in our app, the metricEndpoint backend and client frontend using following command in the corresponding directories:

 ```
 docker build -t todo-<service name> .